 Safe Harbour applies when the director suspects the company might be insolvent.
 Under the legislation, a course of action that’s reasonably likely to create a better outcome than insolvency processes then starts to develop and become implemented.

-The course of action must be specific and detailed in documentation.
-For example it should highlight the following:
+The course of action must be specific and detailed in the documentation.
+For example, it should highlight the following:

 - The financial position of the company.

 - Advice on the restructure plan from a qualified adviser or appropriately qualified entity.